skoolkid/skoolkit/sphinx/source/whatis.rst

 Spectrum_ game (or indeed any piece of Spectrum software written in machine code) into a format known as a skool file.
-Then, from this skool file, you can use SkoolKit to create a browsable disassembly in HTML format, or a re-assemblable disassembly in ASM format.
-So the skool file is - from start to finish as you develop it by organising and annotating the code - the common 'source' for both the reader-friendly HTML version of the disassembly, and the developer- and assembler-friendly ASM version of the disassembly.
+Then, from this skool file, you can use SkoolKit to create a browsable disassembly in HTML format, or a re-assemblable disassembly in assembly language.
+So the skool file is - from start to finish as you develop it by organising and annotating the code - the common 'source' for both the reader-friendly HTML version of the disassembly, and the developer- and assembler-friendly version of the disassembly.

 .. _Spectrum: https://en.wikipedia.org/wiki/ZX_Spectrum